coreruleset/website/content/blog/2024-03-27-crs-version-4-1-0-released.md

     - Release
 ---

-ast week, we have released CRS v4.1.0.
+Last week, we have released CRS v4.1.0.
 The new release is the first according to the new monthly release schedule and brings a couple of new features and fixes.

 It includes quality improvements via better rule linting and fixes for false positives across a handful of rules.